dharanijayakanthan/inkoop.github.io/blog/use-gemfile-in-ruby-application.markdown

 ---
 layout: blog
-title: Inkoop | How to Manage Gems in Ruby applications using Gemfile
+title: How to Manage Gems in Ruby applications using Gemfile | Inkoop
 description: How to Manage Gems in Ruby applications using Gemfile
-url: use-gemfile-in-ruby-application
-identifier: blog-use-gemfile-in-ruby-application
 ---

 # How to manage gems in ruby application using Gemfile